tcmacdonald/intro-to-javascript/class1.md

 Note:
-Remember your high school algebra class?
+Remember your high school algebra clas

 Variables are containers for values.